Monthly Archives: November 2009

 John Kessel has been publishing short fiction since 1978 and since then has gone on to make his mark in the field of SF/F. He won a Nebula Award in 1982 for his novella “Another Orphan,” and more recently (2009) for his novelette “Pride and Prometheus,” a story melding the tales of Jane

 Those of you who know me at all well will recall that I have a nodding acquaintance with Nature.
-That basically means I nod to it as I stand on a verandah with a gin and tonic in my hand, waiting for
+That basically means I nod to it as I stand on a verandah with a gin and tonic in my hand,

 Words from the wise once again, Jeff VanderMeer on writerly despair: